 Everything about California condors is mega jumbo.
 Their bodies reach 4 to 5 feet long.
 Their wingspan can stretch 10 feet from wingtip to wingtip.
 They soar up to a cloud-piercing 15,000 feet, almost 3 miles up.
 They’ve been clocked flying at 56 mph and sometimes fly 160 miles in a day in search of carrion.
 They live 60 years in the wild.

-#10 Feed Giraffes in the Urban Jungle
+#10 Feed Giraffes and Rhinos in the Urban Jungle

 #11 Capture Koala Cuteness in Australian Outback

 The koalas in Australian Outback are one of San Diego Zoo’s top attractions because this is the largest breeding colony of koalas outside of Australia.
-The viewing experience is actually better than seeing them in the wild in Australia, because they’re in trees at your eye level.
-You don’t have to put a cramp in your neck or suffer eyestrain from trying to spot them in 100 foot tall eucalyptus trees.
+The viewing experience is actually better than seeing them in the wild in Australia because they’re in trees at your eye level.
+You don’t have to put a cramp in your neck or suffer eyestrain from trying to spot them in 100-foot tall eucalyptus trees.

 It’s also a must-see because koalas have faces that look like they’ve just eaten chocolate dunked in bliss.
 They’re a dopamine flood in your reward center that you need, nay, deserve!